kakeru13468/FollowVideo/README_EN.md

 ## Features

-- 🎵 **Time Sync** - Automatically highlight current lyrics based on video playback
+- **Time Sync** - Automatically highlight current lyrics based on video playback
-- 🖱️ **Click to Seek** - Click on any lyric to jump to that timestamp
+- **Click to Seek** - Click on any lyric to jump to that timestamp
-- 📜 **Follow Mode** - Lyrics auto-scroll to follow current playback position
+- **Auto Scroll** - Lyrics auto-scroll to follow current playback position
-- 🎨 **Multiple Display Modes** - Card and plain text display styles
+- **Multiple Display Modes** - Card and plain text display styles
-- 💬 **Floating Lyrics** - Display current lyrics overlaid on video
+- **Floating Lyrics** - Display current lyrics overlaid on video

 ## Installation